A census of cool core galaxy clusters in IllustrisTNG: Core evolution

 We plot the median CC, MCC and NCC entropy profiles for the different criteria at $z=0$ in Fig. \ref{fig:K_profiles}.
 For $r>0.1r_{500}$ the profiles are in good agreement with each other for all criteria and asymptote to the non-radiative result at $0.6r_{500}$ \citep{Voit2005}.
 Inside $0.1r_{500}$ the increased density and decreased temperatures of the CC profiles yield a drop in the entropy profile compared to the NCC profiles.
 The extent of the drop depends on the defining criteria, with central cooling time CC profile a factor of $5$ lower than the NCC profile at $0.01r_{500}$, but the cuspiness parameter CC profile is only a factor $2$ lower.

 The bottom panels show the ratio of the median profiles at $z=0$ and $z=1$ for the different CC criteria.
 The expected self-similar entropy evolution is given by $1/E^{-2/3}(z=1)=1.468$.
-We find that all profiles produce ratios that are consistent with the self-similar expectation when classifying clusters by their central cooling time, and greater than self-similar in the core of clusters defined by the central electron number density and cuspiness parameter.
+We find that all profiles produce ratios that are consistent with the self-similar expectation when classifying clusters by their central cooling time, and greater than self-similar in the core of clusters defined by the cuspiness parameter.
 The entropy inside $r=0.1r_{500}$ increases faster than than expected because the clusters increase in temperature between $z=1$ and $z=0$.